amin-codes/MaraudersMap/README.md

 # Permission
   + marauders.use - Allows the player to use the /mm command.
+  + marauders.activate - Allows the player to use the map.

 # Commands
   + /mm - Gives the sender a marauders map if they are a player.